Updated on November 16, 2021

 SEO is an abbreviation for the term Search Engine Optimization, and as much as it sounds complicated, it is too.
 A short disclaimer: You would need all of what I’ll mention below, if you want people to find your brand in their next search on Google.
 There are 3 main pillars that cover SEO, without which it would be impossible for you to get in the run with the rest of your competition and increase domain rating (and believe me, I know this from experience).

 What is link building?

-Third pillar is the off-page Optimization or more known as ‘getting backlinks’.
+The third pillar is off-page Optimization or more known as ‘getting backlinks’.
 This one is a lot trickier than the other two pillars.
 Why?
 Because it’s very unlikely that it’ll depend on you.
 And, results take time, a looot of it!
-The off-page optimization mainly consists of link-building and finding other websites to link to you and “promote” your content.
+Off-page optimization mainly consists of link-building and finding other websites to link to you and “promote” your content.